Anthony Seibold: Coaching career

 Seibold has a Bachelor of Teaching and a Masters of Education and lectured in the Faculty of Education at the University of Southern Queensland after his retirement from playing.

 In 2006, he moved to Wales where he was assistant coach at Celtic Crusaders between 2006 and 2009, playing in the first season.
 He helped to lead the club to Super League and assisted John Dixon in their first season at that level.

 South Wales Scorpions

-Following his spell at Crusaders, he took on his first head coach role, at South Wales Scorpions where he led the club to the play-offs in the club's first ever season.
-He then moved back to Australia to coach in the Queensland Cup.
+Following his spell at Crusaders, in 2009 he took on his first head coach role, at South Wales Scorpions where he led the club to the play-offs in the club's first ever season.
+He then moved back to Australia to coach in the Queensland Cup at the end of 2010.

 Manly Warringah Sea Eagles

-After working as an assistant coach at the Melbourne Storm under Craig Bellamy, Seibold was recruited to join the Manly Warringah Sea Eagles.
+After working as an assistant coach at the Melbourne Storm under Craig Bellamy, Seibold was recruited to join the Manly Sea Eagles.
 He was also an assistant coach of the Queensland Maroons State of Origin team.
-On 8 November 2022, Seibold was appointed coach of the Manly Warringah Sea Eagles following the sacking of their former coach Des Hasler.
+On 8 November 2022, Seibold was appointed coach of the Manly Sea Eagles following the sacking of their former coach Des Hasler.